Exercise can help sex hormones – and more

 “Depending on the specific cancer, one or more of those mechanisms may be more important than the others,” he said.
 “So, for breast cancer, the benefits of exercise are really driven through the impact on sex hormones.”
 Hmm.
 Interesting.

-But macho men with visitions of rugby – forget it – that’s not what the experts are thinking of!
+But macho men with visions of rugby – forget it – that’s not what the experts are thinking of!

-‘Endurance training is more effective for improving cardiovascular performance and reducing inflammation, but resistance training may be a better starting point for frail cancer patients,’ he continued.
-‘Other types of exercise, such as inspiratory muscle training, are safe and effective, particularly in those with thoracic cancer; therefore, the specific exercise should be chosen based on individual characteristics.’
+‘Endurance training is more effective for improving cardiovascular performance and reducing inflammation, but resistance training may be a better starting point for frail …… patients,’ he continued.
+‘Other types of exercise, such as inspiratory muscle training, are safe and effective, ;,,,,, therefore, the specific exercise should be chosen based on individual characteristics.’

-Cardiovascular diseases are common side effects in patients with cancer.
-This is the result of cardiotoxicity, whereby cancer treatment impairs heart function and structure, or accelerated development of cardiovascular disease, especially when risk factors such as high blood pressure are present.
+Cardiovascular diseases are common side effects, especiallyif drugs have been used in ICU,… the result of cardiotoxicity, whereby ……treatment impairs heart function and structure, or accelerated development of cardiovascular disease, especially when risk factors such as high blood pressure are present.
 Furthermore, cardiovascular diseases and cancer often share the same risk factors.
-Therefore, cancer patients are advised to eat healthily, quit smoking, control their weight, and exercise.

-What all the paper and reports do is highlight the importance of an individual exercise plan for each patient, taking into account personal history, cancer treatment, response to exercise, and personal preferences.
-Exercise should start as soon as possible, even before commncing treatment such as chemotherapy.
+What all the paper and reports do is highlight the importance of an individual exercise plan for each patient, taking into account personal history, treatment, response to exercise, and personal preferences.
+Exercise should start as soon as possible.

 You just have to ask

-For many people, exercise is the last thing they want to do.
-But, if you read paper after paper that reports on findings, it is obvious that this is beneficial for everyone.
+For many people just out of hospital, exercise is the last thing they want to do.
+But, if you read reports on findings, it is obvious that this is beneficial for everyone.

 If you talk this over with your multidisciplinary team, all those brains can surely come up with a plan that will get you activated, without too much effort!
-The appropriate ‘dose’ of exercise (as usually done for a drug) can then be prescribed, including the intensity, type of training, and training volume (hours/minutes of training per week).
+The appropriate ‘dose’ of exercise can then be prescribed, including the intensity, type of training, and training volume (hours/minutes of training per week).

 ‘Defining the intensity and volume of exercise is important for maximizing the benefits of physical activity while avoiding muscular soreness, fatigue, and sleep disorders,’ said Dr D’Ascenzi.

-Patients with low hemoglobin levels should avoid high-intensity activities; those with low platelet levels (needed for blood clotting) should not do contact sports.
-Activities that could increase the risk of fracture should be avoided in frail patients.
-Breathlessness or fatigue must be investigated but, after excluding associated health problems, exercise can help cope with fatigue, which is relatively common in cancer patients.
+Patients with low heamoglobin levels should avoid high-intensity activities; those with low platelet levels (needed for blood clotting) should not do contact sports.
+Activities that could increase the risk of fracture should be avoided in frail patients (try for Hydrotherapy exercise if in this category).
+Breathlessness or fatigue must be investigated but, after excluding associated health problems, exercise can help cope with fatigue, which is relatively common in many patients.